spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 ![](../../assets/screenshots/gitlabsetupsc.png)

 In this step you will need to provide the API host URL of your GitLab server, the User facing host URL, and an API token generated for Spacelift to communicate with the GitLab API.

+### Creating an Access Token

 Let's assume we don't have token handy, so let's navigate to our GitLab server (we'll just use `gitlab.com`) to create one from the Access Tokens section of your User Settings page:

 ![](../../assets/screenshots/Personal_Access_Tokens_·_User_Settings_·_GitLab_and_Slack___Zuzia___office-space.png)